Groin Strain PhysiotherapyBy Nigel Chua

 - Tightness and spasm of the groin muscles

-Any muscle strains happens when it's stretched beyond its limits, leading to micro-tears or even full-blown ruptures.
-The same applies to our groin muscles, which are muscles - when dynamically stretched beyond its limits, it gets injured by micro-tears or if it's severe, it can be up to full rupture.
+Any muscle strain happens when the muscle is stretched beyond its limits, leading to micro-tears or even full-blown ruptures.
+The same applies to our groin muscles.

-Micro-tears of our groin muscle fibers are termed as groin strain, and there is 3 grades of severity:
+Micro-tears of our groin muscle fibers are termed as groin strain, and there are 3 grades of severity:

 With an acute/fresh groin strain injury, what needs to be done immediately is the application of RICE: